cypress-io/cypress/docs/source/api/commands/screenshot.md

 ## Usage

-`.screenshot()` cannot be chained off any other cy commands, so should be chained off of `cy` for clarity.
+`cy.screenshot()` cannot be chained off any other cy commands, so should be chained off of `cy` for clarity.

 **{% fa fa-check-circle green %} Valid Usage**